Sanskar-16/Sanskar-16.github.io/README.md

 # Resume
-## You can turn on push notiications to keep in touch with my projects and file.
+## You can turn on push notifications to keep in touch with my projects and files.